ziiw/starter-es6-react/readme.md

-## Starter ES6: React / Stylus / Backbone / Browserify
+## Starter ES6: React / Stylus / Browserify

 ### Why ?
 Yes I know it's another JS starter, but I needed a starter for my projects, a starter that I know perfectly how it works, with my habits etc...
 If you like the way I do, don't be shy and use it ;).
 I will be gracefull :D.